avibpatel/domainsGraph/README.md

 - Run Domains.py
     - Open a terminal and navigate your directory that contains all of the downloaded files
+        - You should have the following files: TBP.seq, TBP.grades, TBP.ss2, TBP.comb, TBP.txt, TBP_fragemnts.txt
+        - All files should havre the same name.
+You will provide this name (TBP in this case) to Domains.py.
     - Run Domains.py:

 C:\Users\Github_demo\TBP> `py .\Domains.py`